-Selected health care organizations would receive a $15,000 stipend to support their projects.
+Selected healthcare organizations would receive a $15,000 stipend to support their projects.
 Using the unique “IHI Collaborative” approach that has successfully advanced safety and quality work over the past decade, the participating organizations will work and learn together in this effort, sharing problems, insights, and lessons learned.

 SIDM is a nonprofit organization whose members include clinicians and other healthcare professionals, patients and every stakeholder in the diagnostic process.
-SIDM sponsors the annual Diagnostic Error in Medicine conference being held October 8-10, 2017 in Boston, Mass.
+SIDM sponsors the annual Diagnostic Error in Medicine conference being held October 8-10, 2017 in Boston, MA.
 In 2015, SIDM established the Coalition to Improve Diagnosis, a collaboration of 34 leading healthcare organizations.
 Visit www.improvediagnosis.org to learn more.

 About the Institute for Healthcare Improvement (IHI)

 The Institute for Healthcare Improvement (IHI) and the National Patient Safety Foundation (NPSF) began working together as one organization in May 2017.
 The newly formed entity is committed to using its combined knowledge and resources to focus and energize the patient safety agenda in order to build systems of safety across the continuum of care.
-To learn more about our trainings, resources, and practical applications, visit ihi.org/PatientSafety.
+To learn more about our training sessions, resources, and practical applications, visit ihi.org/PatientSafety.

 About the Gordon and Betty Moore Foundation

-The Gordon and Betty Moore Foundation fosters path-breaking scientific discovery, environmental conservation, patient care improvements and preservation of the special character of the Bay Area.
+The Gordon and Betty Moore Foundation fosters path-breaking scientific discovery, environmental conservation, patient care improvements, and preservation of the special character of the Bay Area.
 Visit Moore.org and follow @MooreFound.